ViktorLitviakov8050/aqa-wap-test/docs/plan.md

 ### 8. Generate GIF of Test Execution
 - Use LICEcap or ScreenToGif
+- README should contain a gift showing the test running locally.

 ### 9. Create README
 - Short project intro